 Information on the supply and quality of local childcare is gathered from state education agencies, local school districts and other Head Start program operators, and proprietary business listing services.
 The team draws on state or regional quality rating and improvement systems (QRIS) or national standards (National Association for the Education of Young Children).
 Estimating demand begins with where children live and is adjusted with employment data to approximate how many parents seek childcare near workplace rather than residence.
 Gaps in childcare are then estimated using two approaches: (a) an absolute gap (i.e., the difference between the number of available childcare slots and the projected number of children in search of care in each block group); and (b) a relative gap (i.e., a regression-estimated difference between the number of childcare slots and the number of children in a block group, taking into account adjusted demand estimates).

-Policy Solutions has successfully applied its childcare analytics approach in Philadelphia, Newark, NJ, Passaic County, NJ with a focus on the city of Patterson, as well as Atlanta, GA.
+Policy Solutions has successfully applied its childcare analytics approach in Philadelphia, Newark, NJ, Passaic County, NJ with a focus on the city of Patterson, as well as Atlanta, GA and Washington, DC.
 In Philadelphia, the work has been used to guide investment business planning supports, and facilities-related projects through the Fund for Quality (FFQ), a partnership between Reinvestment Fund and Public Health Management Corporation (PHMC) with support from William Penn Foundation.
+Similarly in Washington, DC the Bainum Family Foundation is partnering with Reinvestment Fund and PHMC to use its analysis to target business planning supports and investments to increase the supply of high-quality early learning seats for infants and toddlers in Wards 7 and 8.

 Philadelphia, PA Project